Warrington Town F.C.: First 50 years

 In 1989–90 Warrington Town won Division One, and were promoted to the Northern Premier League.
 In 1992–93 they reached the quarter-finals of the FA Trophy, eventually losing 2–1 at Sutton United, and also became the first Division One club to reach the final of the League Cup, losing on penalties to Winsford United.
-The season also saw the club sell Neil Whalley to Football League Third Division side Preston North End for a £25,000, equalling the record fee paid for a Northern Premier League player.
+The season also saw the club sell Neil Whalley to Football League Third Division side Preston North End for £25,000, equalling the record fee paid for a Northern Premier League player.
 A few weeks later Warrington also sold Liam Watson to Preston for a record £60,000.

 After finishing second bottom of the league in 1996–97, the club were relegated back to Division One of the North West Counties League.
 The following season they were demoted, failing ground grading.
 In the 1998–99 season, teenage striker Damien Whitehead set a new club record of 52 goals in just 42 appearances, before signing for Football League Division Three side Macclesfield Town at the end of the season.